-According to a study conducted by IAB, mobile devices and laptops/ desktops are the platforms to target when looking to reach out to audience through Programmatic Audio advertising.
+According to a study conducted by IAB, mobile devices and laptops/ desktops are the platforms to target when looking to reach out to an audience through Programmatic Audio advertising.
 It is estimated that, by 2020, there will be 2.87 billion mobile phone users worldwide.
-This increases the user base and reach for digital advertisers.
+This increases the user base and reaches for digital advertisers.

 Using these platforms, advertisers have one of the following two options to adopt Programmatic Audio Advertising:

-- Self-serve using a smart DSP: Running Programmatic Audio campaigns on a smart DSP is similar to running programmatic display or video campaigns – you are presented with various targeting, creative, budget and bid options.
+- Self-serve using a smart DSP: Running Programmatic Audio campaigns on a smart DSP is similar to running programmatic display or video campaigns – you are presented with various targeting, creative, budget, and bid options.
 Choose the right parameters on the basis of your ad requirements but remember to have your audio spots ready.
 Hire professionals to record audio ads for you in standard lengths (15, 30, 60 seconds) and formats specified by IAB.

 There are, however, a few points for you to remember when choosing a DSP:

 - Most DSPs out there have a minimum spending requirement.
 Choose one that suits your budget the best.

 - Choose a DSP that gives you the flexibility to configure your targeting parameters and to reach the most relevant audience by incorporating both 1st-party and relevant 3rd-party audience data.